 Curcumin has shown promise as an alternative cancer treatment.
 Curcumin studies are underway to determine how it fights cancer and the ideal method to use it as a treatment.

-Until a conclusion is reached, you can gulp down turmeric tea, add it to your green smoothie, or take a curcumin supplement.
+Until conclusion, you can gulp down turmeric tea, add it to your green smoothie, or take a curcumin supplement.
 Always keep in mind that b Before attempting to treat cancer or any other medical condition, you should consult your doctor first.